Martha Hailey DuBose, Women of Mystery - The Lives and Works of Notable Women Crime Novelists(New York: St. Martin's Press, 2000.)

-Her detective novels are classics of their kind, deftly constructed with strong characterisation and a meticulous prose style.
+Her mystery novels are classics of their kind, deftly constructed with strong characterisation and a meticulous prose style.
 Six of them feature as their main character the slightly built, dapper Inspector Alan Grant, a gentleman police officer ‘not coarse like a bobby’ (The Man in the Queue, 118) and with independent means ‘to smooth and embroider life’ (ibid., 35).
 Interestingly, Inspector Grant was one of the first Scotland Yard Detectives - as opposed to the private detective or the gifted amateur - to be introduced into the mystery writing genre, making his debut in 1929.
-It is Grant who, in Tey's most original story, The Daughter of Time (1951), while immobilized in hospital, satisfies himself by reading and reason that the infamous Richard III of Shakespeare, school history books, and folk memory, is a Tudor fabrication.
+It is Grant who, in Tey's most original story, The Daughter of Time (1951), while immobilized in hospital, satisfies himself by reading and reason that the infamous Richard III of Shakespeare, school history books and folk memory, is a Tudor fabrication.
 Her case for the defence is notably restrained, unlike her treatment of the same subject in Dickon, a play published posthumously in 1953.
-The Franchise Affair (1948), a story of two women wrongly accused of kidnapping, and based on an eighteenth-century cause célèbre, was another popular work, later to be made into two films, one in the early 195s and another in the 1980s.
+The Franchise Affair (1948) a story of two women wrongly accused of and based on an eighteenth-century cause celebre, was another popular work, later to be made into two films, one in the early 195s and another in the 1980s.
 A Shilling for Candles (1936) became Alfred Hitchock's favourite of his English films, as Young and Innocent (1937), while Brat Farrar was made into a television mini-series in the 1980s.
 The Singing Sands was also adapted for television, appearing in the series 'Detective' in 1969, starring John Carson as Grant.

 In both her biblical plays and her historical ones Tey made a point of making her characters speak in colloquial, even slangy, modern idiom.
 ‘They have some of the romantic glamour of the old historical melodramas, without the pseudo-period dialogue and fustian sentiment’, said John Gielgud in his preface to the 1953 edition of her plays.
 She was, he said, an elusive character who shunned photographers and publicity of all kinds and who gave no interviews to the press, was deeply reserved, and was ‘proud without being arrogant, and obstinate, though not conceited’ (Gielgud, 1.ix–xii).
 In the preface to his memoirs Gielgud gives some insight into the sort of person Josephine Tey was.
 "In spite of her innate shyness, and her dislike of staying in London for more than a few days at a time," he wrote, "Gordon is the most delightful author I have ever worked with in the theatre.
 She seems to have complete trust in everyone who is concerned in her plays, and does not interfere at all.
 She seldom comes near rehearsals until just before the first night, and her patience and consideration are limitless."

 Tey attended the premiere performance at the New Theatre (later known as 'The Albery Theatre, now known as 'The Noel Coward Theatre) of Richard of Bordeaux and after the final curtain she hurried to Gielgud's dressing room to offer her congratulations.
 But she slipped away before other well-wishers and the press arrived.
 Reporters, Gielgud remembered, were anxious to interview the author and pursued her for several days.
-"But Gordon is a most sucessful person at disappearing," Gielgud wrote of her.
+"But Gordon is a most successful person at disappearing," Gielgud wrote of her.
 "There is no hint of false modesty in her attitude.
 She is kindly and thoughtful ... but the idea of having to talk about herself to a stranger terrifies her."

 Tey enjoyed fishing, horse racing, the country, and the cinema, which she preferred to the theatre.
 References to fishing and horse racing frequently occur in her novels.
 Tey loved England above all, despite her Scottish heritage.
 Her 1950 mystery novel Brat Farrar celebrates English country life.
 She drew upon her knowledge of horses and racing while writing this novel, which features a false claimant to an estate.